CUQI-DTU/Paper-GeometricUncertainty/README.md

 For the experiments in the paper, we ran Matlab version 2020a on a linux system.

-How to use:
+Recreate similar figures (slight deviations due to seed) to the ones in the paper:

+Figure 2:

-To obtain figure 2 in the paper, first run the script 'BeadsRecon_Driver.m' to compute the reconstructions, and then run the script 'PlotBeads_MAP.m'.
+First run the script 'BeadsRecon_Driver.m' to compute and save the reconstructions.
+Then run the script 'PlotBeads_MAP.m' to plot the reconstructions.

-To obtain similar sample chains to the ones presented in the paper you can run the script 'Simple_MCMC_driver.m' for the different configurations.
-You can use the script 'ChainPlot.m' to create chain plots similar to figures 3,4,5 in the paper.
-When results for all configurations have been obtained, you can use 'ReconPlot_AllMethods.m' to create figures of the reconstructions similar to figure 6 in the paper.
+Figure 3-5:

+First run the script 'Simple_MCMC_driver.m' for the different configurations (high-dose, low-dose, and short-scan) to compute and save the parameter chains.
+Then run the script 'ChainPlot.m' to plot the chains.

+Figure 6:
+Run the script 'Simple_MCMC_driver.m' for all configurations to compute and save the reconstructions.
+Then run the script 'ReconPlot_AllMethods.m'.

 If you want to play around with other parameters, you can use the script 'Advanced_MCMC_driver.m'.